Department: Mayer Library

-- Master’s degree from or current enrollment in an ALA-accredited program for library and information science.
+- Current enrollment in an ALA-accredited master’s program for library and/or information science.

 - Knowledge of AACR2, RDA, and Library of Congress and Dewey classification systems.